bmkramer/101innovations-survey-data/README.md

 During the sprint, we will be using this etherpad to share thoughts, ideas, code snippets etc.: https://public.etherpad-mozilla.org/p/sprintutrecht

 ## Issue list
 We added a [list of (broadly formulated) issues] (https://github.com/bmkramer/101innovations-survey-data/issues) to work on.
+Please add to them, add your comments and contribute where you can and want!

 ## Further Information